-I decided this Christmas to send the distant young ones cash instead of the gifts that first come to mind — slingshots, knives and warm clothing that, despite my best intentions, probably would instill childhood nightmares.
+I decided this Christmas 2017 to send the distant young ones cash instead of the gifts that first come to mind: slingshots, knives and warm clothing — clothing that despite my best intentions probably would instill childhood nightmares.

 I will dole out the money in sustainable amounts since I expect to live to be an esoteric uncle at age 92.
 I am done with wracking my brain for what inevitably are dumb gift ideas for people nearly 60 years younger than I.

 I enjoyed choosing books for a while, partly because I loved studying and passing on the illustrations.
 Of course, my young friends are growing, too, and I’m afraid my book selections might have gotten a little ho-hum.

 I still study the New York Times best-children’s-books-of-the-year list.
 I have fond memories of the year I selected “city dog, country frog,” giving it a thorough going-over before sending it on to the kids.
 And I’m still thinking of buying a copy for myself.